Does provable absence of barren plateaus imply classical simulability?: Introduction

 However, these strategies all, in some sense, make use of some simple underlying structure of the problem.
-This provokes the question: \textit{Could the very same structure that allows one to provably avoid barren plateaus be leveraged to efficiently simulate the loss function classically?} Here we argue that the answer to this question is `yes'.
-Specifically, we claim that loss landscapes which provably do not exhibit barren plateaus can be simulated using a classical algorithm that runs in polynomial time.
-Importantly, this simulation might still necessitate the use of a quantum computer during an initial data acquisition phase~\cite{huang2021power,elben2022randomized,huang2021information,gyurik2023exponential}, but it does not require parametrized quantum circuits implemented on a quantum device nor hybrid quantum-classical optimization loops.
-These arguments can be understood as a form of dequantization of the information processing capabilities of variational quantum circuits in barren plateau-free landscapes.
+This provokes the question: \textit{Could the very same structure that allows one to provably avoid barren plateaus be leveraged to efficiently simulate the loss function classically?} Here we argue that the answer to this question is ``Yes and No''.
+Specifically, we argue and present strong evidence that a wide class of loss landscapes which provably do not exhibit barren plateaus can be simulated using either a classical algorithm or what we call a ``quantum-enhanced'' classical algorithm that runs in polynomial time.
+In the latter case, this simulation still necessitates the use of a quantum computer during an initial data acquisition phase~\cite{huang2021power,elben2022randomized,huang2021information,gyurik2023exponential}, but it does not require hybrid quantum-classical optimization loops.
+These arguments can be understood as a soft form of dequantization of the information processing capabilities of many variational quantum circuits in barren plateau-free landscapes.

-Core to our argument is the observation that any loss based on evolving an initial state $\rho$ through a parameterized quantum circuit $U(\vec{\theta} )$ and then estimating the expectation value of an observable $O$ can be written as an inner product between the Heisenberg evolved observable $U (\vec{\theta} )^\dagger O U (\vec{\theta} )$ and the state $\rho$.
+Core to our argument is the observation that any loss based on evolving an initial state $\rho$ through a parameterized quantum circuit $U(\vec{\theta} )$ and then estimating the expectation value of an non-trivial observable $O$ can be written as an inner product between the Heisenberg evolved observable $U (\vec{\theta} )^\dagger O U (\vec{\theta} )$ and the state $\rho$.
 Given that both of these objects live in the exponentially large vector space of operators, one can generally expect this overlap to be --on average over $\thv$-- exponentially small.
 This is the essence of the barren plateaus phenomenon---the curse of dimensionality.
 If, however, the evolved observable is confined to a polynomially large subspace, then the loss becomes the inner product between two objects in this reduced space and can therefore avoid barren plateaus.
 But, in this case one can also simulate the loss by representing the initial state, circuit, and measurement operator as polynomially large objects contained in, and acting on, the small subspace.